imarc/handbook/backend.markdown

 		MAJOR version when you make incompatible API changes, MINOR version when you add functionality in a backwards-compatible manner, and PATCH version when you make backwards-compatible bug fixes.

+Versions should be tagged appropriately in Git to work seamlessly with Composer.

 Depending on the requirements, project code can be versioned by release, or not at all.